 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I am a negotiator for a reputable estate agency in Jarrow where we see a few leasehold sales derailed as a result of leases having less than 80 years remaining.
 I have been given contradictory information from local Jarrow conveyancing firms.
 Can you clarify whether the seller of a flat can start the lease extension process for the buyer?

 Provided that the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
 This means that the buyer need not have to wait 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
 The assignment has to be done before, or at the same time as completion of the sale.

 An alternative approach is to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

-Jarrow Conveyancing for Leasehold Flats - Examples of Queries Prior to buying
+Jarrow Leasehold Conveyancing - A selection of Queries Prior to Purchasing